SunboX/Editoo/README.md

 I tried to implement this editor, because there were no editor that fitted my needs for an small, fast and Mootools based Wysiwyg Texteditor.

-But since this i hadn't enought spare time to set this project on a stable ground.
+But since then i hadn't enought spare time to set this project on a stable ground.

 So i used the very overloaded and lame FCK Editor instead.
 It works well.